vaishnavshubh/softball-Visualization-App/README.md

 This is the repository for the Sports Analytics Applications we made for Purdue Athletics - Softball

-Find the code for the main shiny application here: app/app.py Finc the code for the pdf reports applicaiton here: pdf app/pdf_report.py
+Find the code for the main shiny application here: app/app.py

+Find the code for the pdf reports applicaiton here: pdf app/pdf_report.py